garyfleming/product-engineering/estimates.md

 ---

-# Slicing: Writing This Talk
+# Example: Writing This Talk

 * How Estimates Are Used
   * Dysfunctions